 HD Video Workflow in Linux

-There won't be very much commercial HD DVD media on the market by 2009 because Toshiba has stopped supporting the format.
-Since it's easy to make a red laser DVD with HD mpeg2 files on it that a Toshiba HD DVD player can play, there is still some use for an old player.
+There won't be very much HD DVD media on the market by 2009 because Toshiba has stopped supporting the format.
+Since it's easy to make a red laser DVD with HD mpeg2 files on it that a Toshiba HD DVD player can play, there is still some use for an old HD DVD player.
 Does it make sense to pick one up cheap while people are dumping them?
-They are about $70 each on amazon.com as of June 2008.

 This document describes a method for creating HD video DVDs that are playable on most Toshiba HD DVD players and many software DVD players.
 Note that we are not making a standard definition DVD containing downconverted HD material but a non-standard DVD with high definition 1440x1080i mpeg2 content.
 The method is based on the observation that the Toshiba HD-A2 DVD player and many software DVD players will play mpeg2 HD content that has been placed in VOB files on an otherwise compliant red laser DVD.
 This was first observed by